| ||||||||

 My present belief remains that the Allen Canal is

+in fact prehistoric.
 And that its significant cut

 is in fact world class.
 But that stronger proof is